Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Introduction

-When they exists, such $H^{s/u}$ are called the \textit{canonical holonomies} of $\A$. \item The canonical holonomies are \hol continuous with some exponent $\b \in (0,\alpha]$: there exists $C>0$ such that for any $y \in \W^{s/u}(x)$ we have
+When they exists, such $H^{s/u}$ are called the \textit{canonical holonomies} of $\A$. \item The canonical holonomies are \hol continuous with some exponent $\b \in (0,\alpha]$: there exists $C>0$ such that for any $y \in \Wloc^{s}(x) \cup \Wloc^{u}(x)$, we have

 \end{enumerate} We denote by $\HH$ the set of $\alpha$-\hol cocycles that meet such requirements: There are many natural classes of cocycles that belong to $\HH$.
-Such cocycles include locally constant cocycles as well as cocycles that are close to being conformal; the later are called fiber-bunched cocycles.
-See Section \ref{sec: 2} for details.
+Such cocycles include locally constant cocycles as well as cocycles that are close to being conformal; the later are called the \emph{fiber-bunched} cocycles; see Section \ref{sec: 2} for details.
+The following definition of irreducibility has previously appeared in the literature, such as in \cite{bochi2019extremal}.